 - Increased demands for iron.
-Hard training stimulates an increase in red blood cell and blood vessel production, and increases the demand for iron.
+Hard training stimulates an increase in red blood cell and blood vessel production and increases the demand for iron.
 (Iron turnover is highest for endurance athletes training at high intensity).

 - High iron loss.
 Blood loss through injury, or menstruation.
 In endurance athletes, ‘foot strike’ damage to red blood cells in the feet due to running on hard surfaces with poor quality shoes leads to iron loss.
 Finally, because iron is lost in sweat, heavy sweating leads to increased risk of deficiency.

-We all know one of the symptoms of iron deficiency is fatigue but loss of endurance, high exercise heart rate, low power, frequent injury, recurring illness, and loss of interest in exercise and irritability are also symptoms.
-Other symptoms include poor appetite, and increased incidence and duration of colds and infections.
+We all know one of the symptoms of iron deficiency is fatigue but the loss of endurance, high exercise heart rate, low power, frequent injury, recurring illness, and loss of interest in exercise and irritability are also symptoms.
+Other symptoms include poor appetite and increased incidence and duration of colds and infections.
 Do any of these correlate to you?
 If so a blood test will confirm.

 Things you need to know about folic acid & iron

 + Folic acid supplemented with iron increases the metabolic usage of iron (makes iron more effective).